cftxp/console_game/README.md

-This is a simple "Rock, Paper, Scissors" game that can be accessed using the developer's console.
+This is cftxp's simple "Rock, Paper, Scissors" game that can be accessed using the developer's console.